 What do you think is important when considering user experience?
 Find us on Facebook and let us know!

 Curry, Jenna.
 5 Elements of a Successful Home Page That Will Convert Users to Customers.
 A Better User Experience.
 May 23, 2013.

 Fong, Dixon.
 The S.M.A.R.T.
 User Experience Strategy.
 Smashing Magazine.
 September 13, 2011.

 Colibri Digital Marketing

-We’re a digital marketing agency that focuses on the triple bottom line of people, planet, and profit.
-Based in San Francisco, we’ve got our fingers on the pulse of Silicon Valley, we’ve got an insider perspective on the tech industry, and we get a sneak peak at the future of digital marketing.
-If you’re ready to work with San Francisco’s first and only full-service B Corp-certified digital marketing agency, drop us a line or click below to schedule a free digital marketing strategy session!
+We’re a digital marketing agency focusing on the triple bottom line of people, planet, and profit.
+Based in San Francisco, we’ve got our fingers on the pulse of Silicon Valley, we’ve got an insider perspective on the tech industry, and we get a sneak peek at the future of digital marketing.
+If you’re ready to work with San Francisco’s first and only full-service B Corp-certified digital marketing agency, drop us a line or click here to schedule a free digital marketing strategy session!